-What is the trick for small bar design?
-In this article we’ll discuss ideas and tips and the minimum equipment requirements.
+What’s the trick to small bar design?
+In this article I’ll discuss ideas and tips and the minimum equipment requirements.

 WHO NEEDS THEM?

 Not everyone has the ideal amount of space for a three-station bar.
 These are the likely candidates:

 - Fine dining restaurants, because their mission is maximizing the number of tables.

 Casual dining restaurants promote larger bars that often allow patrons to eat at the bar.

 Any bar that occupies about 100 square feet falls into this category.
 As I’ve written, the L shaped bar is the best bar shape for restaurants.
 Wait staff orders are designated for the return-side of the bar, thereby maximizing the seating.
 This allows for a second bartender during peak periods.
 The bar shown in the sketch below is roughly 13′ 5″ x 8′ 4″, which is 112 square feet.

 Here are the two most critical space requirements: